FarheenSultana0615/FarheenOS/README.md

 ## ✦ About the Builder

-**Farheen Sultana** — Software Engineer & Data Modeler
+**Farheen Sultana** — Analytics Engineer  ·  Data Modeler  ·  Data Engineer
-Currently building production software at Hiffai Tech Solutions while completing a BCA at Osmania University (CGPA 8.5/10).
+Currently working at Hiffai Tech Solutions

 FarheenOS was built while *actively learning* Three.js — not after mastering it.
 Every unfamiliar library in this stack was new when the first commit was made.
 That's not a disclaimer.
 That's the point.